mfacecchia/ohmyzsh-tmux-conf/README.md

-# ohmyzsh-tmux-conf
+# zsh-conf
-Config files for OhMyZsh + Tmux
+Config files for zsh